 When I looked up the contents of the previous version of Vintage Munro published in 2004, I found that all the publisher had done was add one story from her last collection to the original five they had included 10 years before (which presented works from 1982-2001).
 It seems to me that for such an acclaimed writer who has been publishing stories since 1950, the publishers could have been a touch more original.
 I’m sorry, but taking an old compilation, adding only one of her most recent stories and slapping on the presentation speech (just to call it the “Nobel Prize Edition”) just doesn’t make the grade for me.
 Back in 2004, maybe people thought this overview of Munro’s work was an adequate representation, despite the few pieces included.
 Unfortunately, for a Nobel Prize winner, this is a sad excuse of a tribute.
 Even worse, to me it looks like laziness combined with opportunism, on the part of the publisher.

 Therefore, while I loved these stories, each on their own, I can’t really recommend this particular compilation of her work.
 I guess I’ll just have to pick out the next works I want to read by Munro all by myself, and not rely on what her publishers think is a good sampling.

-The Nobel Prize Edition of “Vintage Munroe” is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+The Nobel Prize Edition of “Vintage Munroe” is available (via these affiliate links) from Amazon, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.